DDS Spring (DENS)

 DENS 2936 Behav Context-Dent Patient Mgmt (1 Credit)

 This course familiarizes students with the behavioral science aspects of dental patient management.
 This course attempts to create an awareness of the unique developmental and behavioral facets of the dental patient at each stage of the life span, and to provide the student with the basic knowledge necessary to understand human behavior as it applies to the practice of dentistry.
-Behavioral concepts covered include cognitive and psychosocial development, aging and ageism, verbal and nonverbal communication, behavior management, stress and coping; pain, anxiety management, and smoking cessation.
-Pass/Fail
+0-100 (DENT) Begin 2001D

 DENS 2961 Growth & Development (0.5 Credits)

-This course introduces students to the basic concepts in physical growth and development.
 Information on physical growth and dental development is presented sequentially beginning with prenatal growth and extending into adult life where developmental changes continue at a slower pace.
 Students are introduced to basic concepts of postnatal human growth and development, to the nature of craniofacial growth, and to the theories of craniofacial growth.
 The etiology of malocclusion and the special developmental problems of children with malocclusion and dentofacial deformity are considered in some detail.
-Students should learn the basic techniques in the assessment of the developing child using four separate analyses: cephalometric, facial form, space, and hand wrist analyses.
-Students should learn the skills necessary to evaluate and to suggest treatment plans for a number of frequently encountered clinical problems of children.
 0-100 (DENT) Begin 2001D

 DENS 2964 Pediatric Dentistry II: Treatment Concepts (1 Credit)

-This course discusses diagnosis and treatment planning for the pediatric population's dental needs.
-Students will learn different diagnostic methods (including assessment, clinical examination, and radiographic examination), treatment planning options, (including indications and contraindications of restorative treatment, pulpal therapy, and space maintenance), and pharmacologic management of pain infection in pediatric population.
-This course should prepare students to become competent in the formulation of a comprehensive treatment plan for children.
-The didactic information obtained in this course will supplement the laboratory course, DEPS 2965.
+Students will learn different diagnostic methods (including assessment, clinical examination, and radiographic examination), treatment planning options, (including indications and contraindications of restorative treatment, pulpal therapy, and space maintenance), and pharmacologic management of pain infection for the pediatric population.
 0-100 (DENT) Begin 2001D

 DENS 3622 Practice Management III (1 Credit)